vicentinileonardo/reply-challenge-2023/README.md

 The solution is not optimized at all.
 It is just a greedy (and **trivial**) implementation of a valid solution.

-The main purpose of this repository is only to show that even this trivial solution can be used to get a relatively good score and do not want to provide a smart solution.
+The main purpose of this repository is only to show that even this trivial solution can be used to get a relatively good score (useful for the University League leaderboard) and do not want to provide a smart solution.

 ## Idea